HacKanCuBa/blake2signer/docs/docs/comparison.md

 Following is the performance comparison of this lib against [It's Dangerous](https://itsdangerous.palletsprojects.com/en/1.1.x), [Django](https://www.djangoproject.com) and [PyJWT](https://pyjwt.readthedocs.io).
 Generally speaking, it is as fast or a bit faster than the other libs, so you should choose one or the other based on usability and fitting-your-needs rather than performance.

 !!! info
-    Take into account that the only significant performance comparison exists when blake2b or blake2s is used as hashing algorithm, otherwise the algorithm performance may outweigh the implementation.
+    Take into account that the only significant performance comparison exists when blake2b or blake2s is used as hashing algorithm; otherwise the algorithm performance may outweigh the implementation.
 Other algorithms are noted here to be taken into consideration against the BLAKE2 algorithm and not against this library in particular.
     A reference function that uses blake2b directly is used to compare against it: this lib can't be faster than that.

 Regarding **itsdangerous** (2.0.1), I found this lib to be *marginally faster* when compared to it using blake2b, *somewhat faster* regarding sha256, 384 and 512 and *slower* regarding sha1.